LakeinLove/Mage-The-Awakening/Mage Society/Caucuses.md

 ### Guardians of the Veil

-Most Guardian activity centres around its several Labyrinths — mystery cults intended to direct Sleeper attention away from real magic while giving the most dedicated seekers an opportunity to prove themselves worthy of Awakened secrets.
+Most Guardian activity centres around its several Labyrinths — mystery cults intended to direct [[Sleepers|Sleeper]] attention away from real magic while giving the most dedicated seekers an opportunity to prove themselves worthy of Awakened secrets.
 - Each **Cultor** maintains one such cult, acting either as the cult’s leader or as an important member who directs the cult’s activities from behind the scenes.
 - **Emissaries** act as messengers to mages of other Orders, delivering anything from intelligence to help a Consilium root out corruption, to dire threats to those who risk the Veil too often.
 - **Susceptors** investigate all the Orders for signs of internal corruption or agents of the enemy, which is as dangerous as any spymaster’s job.